-It goes without saying that content visualization is one of the most efficient ways to present information to your audience.
+It goes without saying that content visualization is one of the most efficient ways to present information to your audience, and it’s especially important in marketing design.
 That is why more and more brands start to embed infographics in emails to draw their subscriber’s attention and improve email engagement metrics.

 During the end of year email marketing campaigns especially, we tend to see an increase in email infographics, and we get a great variety of beautiful, colorful, and creative emails in our inboxes.